Texas Workforce Commission offering 12 months free child care, here’s how - NewsBreak

 AUSTIN ( KFDX/KJTL ) — The Texas Workforce Commission recently announced they will be providing aid to an industry hit perhaps harder than any other by COVID-19.

-TWC is providing extra help to the service industry by providing 12 months of free child care to low-income parents who are employed in the service industry.Public Health District encouraged by recent COVID downward trend headed into holiday season
+TWC is providing extra help to the service industry by providing 12 months of free child care to low-income parents who are employed in the service industry.Beto O’Rourke officially announces run for Texas Governor

 The new Service Industry Recovery program will use federal COVID-relief funds to provide an extra focus on workers in the service industry.